label_based_euclidean_cluster#

 Processing Flow#

-- Validate that the incoming pointcloud contains
+- Validate that the incoming pointcloud is a densely packed

 - Run